-During installation, testing, servicing, and troubleshooting of the equipment it may be necessary to work with live electrical components.
-Only a qualified licensed electrician or individual properly trained in handling live electrical components shall perform these tasks.
+During installation, testing, servicing, and troubleshooting of the equipment it may be necessary to work with live components. electrical Only а licensed gualified electrician or individual properly trained in handling live electrical components shall perform these tasks.

 Standard NFPA-70E, an OSHA regulation requiring an Arc Flash Boundary to be field established and marked for identification of where appropriate Personal Protective Equipment (PPE) be worn, must be followed.